 Despite the unique needs of older adults, many healthcare professionals, including primary care physicians, are uncomfortable assessing a patient's cognitive health.
-That leaves a problem: nearly all patients will notice symptoms of cognitive decline as they age, but their doctors are not equipped to tell them if the decline is normal or if it is greater than expected.
-The latter could be an early sign of age-related conditions like dementia.
+That leaves a problem: nearly all patients will notice symptoms of cognitive decline as they age, but their doctors are not equipped to tell them if the decline is normal or greater than expected.
+The latter could be an early sign of conditions like dementia.